-Wouldn’t it be perfect to do what you love for the rest of the life?
-Like playing Xbox for a living, or playing your favourite sport for a living, or making music, something you really love doing.
+Wouldn’t it be perfect to do what you love for the rest of your life?
+Like playing Xbox for a living, or playing your favorite sport for a living, or making music, something you really love doing.
 But we do not live in the perfect world, and one of the most common and overused suggestions given to the people is to do what you love.

 Instead, do what you’re good at, not what you love.
 Many people enjoy watching movies, but making a movie is a whole different experience.
 Even relatively successful actors, writers, movie directors eventually start hating the constant burden, strict deadlines, constant stress, and the career look less and less glamorous after a while.

 Today, 90% of the start-ups fail and are shut down in less than a year.
 Not because the entrepreneurs weren’t passionate, but they didn’t have enough knowledge about the business.
 Similar to students choosing the wrong course to study without understanding their strengths and weaknesses.